Long-Island-Traditions/harmsway/pages/about.md

 ---

-{% include feature/jumbotron.html objectid="a124" %}
+{% include feature/jumbotron.html objectid="a124" caption="Westhampton Beach, Hurricane of 1938" %}

 ## About the Collection